 In 2015, under direction from then-Governor John Hickenlooper, the Colorado Water Conservation Board created the first-ever Colorado Water Plan — a document designed to address increasing water scarcity and secure a sustainable water future.
-Now, that original plan is undergoing a scheduled update to ensure it reflects contemporary water concerns.
+The updated plan was released in January 2023.

 Our Coalition’s first goal was to participate in and influence the development of the water plan to ensure that conservation and the environment were top priorities.
 In doing so, the Coalition helped gather 30,000 public comments from every state Basin during the 2015 creation.
 It was the largest and most celebrated civic engagement process in state history.